Desiderio Navarro

-Desiderio Navarro Pérez was a Cuban art, culture and literature critic.
+Desiderio Navarro Pérez was a Cuban critic and theorist of literature, art and culture.
+His work was aimed at the exercise of criticism on scientific bases.
+Art theory, aesthetics, culturology and literary sciences are widely present in his works.
+He translated texts from these disciplines into Spanish from twenty languages.

 Career

-Navarro was born on May 13, 1948, in Camagüey, died in Havana on December 7, 2017.
-In the middle of the sixties he started to publish his first articles and studies in several Cuban and foreign magazines, in the field of literature, visual arts, aesthetics and cultural science.
+Navarro was born on May 13, 1948, in Camagüey, and died in Havana on December 7, 2017.
+In the mid-1960s, he began publishing his first articles and studies in various Cuban and foreign magazines, focusing on literature, visual arts, aesthetics and cultural science.

-In course of time his articles were published in magazines and papers in North and Latin America, and Europe.
-He has been a visiting professor at various universities and institutes in the world, and he organizes debates between international speakers.
+Over time, his articles were published in magazines and newspapers across North and Latin America, and Europe.
+He served as a visiting professor at various universities and institutes worldwide and organized debates featuring international speakers.
 His books have been published in more than ten languages.